The Specials (album): Critical reception

 Reviews of the album in the UK music press were mixed.
-NME praised the album, saying, "Although the predominant musical influence is black (ska, bluebeat, reggae and soul), it's wrapped in ferocious rock'n'roll: the kind of hybrid that so many other British bands have tried to contrive but, in comparison, failed to make convincing ...
+NME critic Tony Stewart praised the album, writing, "Although the predominant musical influence is black (ska, bluebeat, reggae and soul), it's wrapped in ferocious rock'n'roll: the kind of hybrid that so many other British bands have tried to contrive but, in comparison, failed to make convincing ...
 This album embraces two decades of black and white music, gives it perspective and then goes on to reflect the modern rock'n'roll culture ...
-It's the kind of album that's musically fathomless and it will probably establish The Specials as true hopes for the '80s.
-At the very least this debut is essential for anybody who wants to know what's going on in rock'n'roll today".
+It's the kind of album that's musically fathomless and it will probably establish the Specials as true hopes for the '80s.
+At the very least, this debut is essential for anybody who wants to know what's going on in rock'n'roll today".
+Record Mirror's Simon Ludgate described the Specials as "Madness' older, more responsible brother" with "a social conscience" and "greater vocal flexibility", further lauding the album's production for its faithfulness to the Specials' live sound.
 Smash Hits was also positive, saying it had "some excellent original touches" and that the lyrics were "very strong".
-The reviewer went on to praise Costello's "first rate production" and finished his review by saying that the album was a "very promising debut and highly recommended".
+Reviewer Red Starr went on to praise Costello's "first rate production" and concluded that the album was "a very promising debut and highly recommended".

 On the other hand, Vivien Goldman in Melody Maker was disappointed, observing that "this album's drawbacks are exposed all the more vividly in the light of its missed potential ... producer Elvis Costello seems incapable of producing a rhythm—by that I mean pop, as well as reggae".
 The review expanded upon this comment, saying, "A key word is pace.
 The Specials—a great band to party to—can't sustain the shock of having the speed of certain numbers halved.
 When the pace on record doubles—as in 'Too Much Too Young'—The Specials suddenly make sense".
 Goldman also criticised the lack of understanding of a female point of view in certain songs, but concluded on a positive note: "Perhaps I'm extra critical, because I (still) have great hopes for the future of The Specials".
-Sounds agreed that the album had not fulfilled its potential, saying, "There are no rough edges to upset you, nothing new to shock you ...
+Dave McCullough of Sounds agreed that the album had not fulfilled its potential, stating, "There are no rough edges to upset you, nothing new to shock you ...
 The Specials seem to have lost the attacking, forward-looking, forward moving, almost militant momentum that was witnessed and promised from the beginning".

 The Specials was ranked among the top ten albums of the year for 1979 by NME.